abschmidt6/timelapse-compression/README.md

 * Keep storing differences until the difference is sufficiently large.
 When this happens acquire a new reference image and repeat.

-* The archive file format (.TLI (timelapse image archive) will not display previews of the files.
+* The archive file format (.TLI: timelapse image archive) will not display previews of the files.
 It will act like a .zip and must be decompressed to view/edit the photos